-Now, it is obvious all this happens through "paticcasamuppādo" or the phenomenon of dependent co-arising.
-So, we understand that as long as this phenomenon of dependent co-arising is formed within one's life, the five aggregates of clinging exist.
+Now it is obvious that all of these happen through the phenomenon of dependant co-arising of "patichchasamuppada".
+So, we understand that as long as this phenomenon of dependant co-arising is formed within one's life, the five aggregates of clinging exist.
 Therefore, the five aggregates of clinging are impermanent.
-Thus, form, feeling, perception, volitional formations, and consciousness are all impermanent.
+Thus, form, feeling, perception, volitional formations and consciousness are all impermanent.

 As a simple example, let us take the traditional twelve-month oil lamp found in some places of worship, which burns all year around.
-In January, when you look at it, it is a lit.
-When you look at it in mid-year, it is still lit.
-In December, when you look at it, it is still lit and burning.
-It may give the impression the flame is a permanent thing.
-However, it is fueled by impermanent oil, fed through impermanent wicks, and burns with an impermanent flame.
-If someone thinks, "I saw this flame in January, I saw this flame in July, and I still can see it in December, it is a permanent thing"; they are deluded.
-If the oil and wicks are not replenished in timely intervals, the flame would be extinguished.
+In January when you look at it, it is a light.
+When you look at it in mid-year it is still a light.
+In December when you look at it, it is still burning.
+It may give the impression that the flame is a permanent thing.
+However, it is fuelled by impermanent oil, fed through impermanent wicks, and burns with an impermanent flame.
+If someone thinks, "I saw this flame in January, I saw this flame in July and I still can see it in December, it is a permanent thing"; they are deluded.
+If the oil and the wicks are not replenished at timely intervals, the flame would be extinguished.
 Similarly, this consciousness, which co-exists with five aggregates of clinging setting in motion the process for continuous existence, is not something permanent.
-Due to the continuous formation of dependent co-arising, the five aggregates of clinging continuously come into existence.
+Due to the continuous formation of dependent co-arising, the five aggregates of clinging continuously came into existence.
 Once the dependent co-arising is ceased, the continued existence of the five aggregates of clinging is stopped.
-In other words, the moment ignorance is totally eradicated, when the Four Noble Truths are fully realized, the dependent co-arising is completely eradicated.
+In other words, the moment ignorance is totally eradicated, when the Four Noble Truths are fully realized, the dependant co-arising is completely eradicated.

-Thus, we see the Buddha's followers are serious practitioners of dhammānupassanā or the contemplation of the nature of things.
-They see how the five aggregates of clinging arise through the phenomenon of dependent co-arising.
-They see how the five aggregates of clinging cease, too.
+Thus, we see the Buddha's followers are serious practitioners of Dhammanupassana or the contemplation of the nature of things.
+They see how the five aggregates of clinging arise through the phenomenon of dependant co-arising.
+They see how the five aggregates of clinging cease too.

 This cessation happens when the disciple fully comprehends the workings of the five aggregates of clinging and eradicates clinging.

-If one has understood forms made of the four great elements as froth, feeling that arise from contact as a water bubble, perceptions born of contact as a mirage, "puññābhi saṁkhāro, apuññābhi saṁkhāro, āneñjābhi saṁkhāro," volitional formations born of contact as peeling layers of a banana tree trunk when one wants heartwood, and consciousness born of mentality and materiality as illusionary as a magician's trick then the five aggregates of clinging are left alone without the notion of me, mine, and myself.
+If one has understood forms made of the four great elements as froth, feeling that arise from contact as a water bubble, perceptions born of contact as a mirage, volitional formations born of contact as peeling layers of a banana tree trunk when one wants heartwood, and if one has understood consciousness born of mentality and materiality is as illusionary as a magician's trick.
+The five aggregates of clinging are left alone without the notion of me, mine, and myself as one realizes how they truly are.
 Because one leaves the aggregates alone, there is no clinging.
 Because there is no clinging, passion is eliminated.
 When passion is eliminated, arranging of kamma to be ripened is ceased.
-That means rebirth is stopped, dependent co-arising is destroyed, and the disciple becomes liberated.
+That means that rebirth is stopped.
+Dependant co-arising is destroyed, and the disciple becomes liberated.

-This is how the Buddha described the contemplation of the five aggregates of clinging.
-The disciple of the Buddha finds a solitary spot and while he contemplates this profoundly, he realizes the formation of the five aggregates of clinging is non-self or beyond his control.
+This is how the Buddha described about the contemplation of the five aggregates of clinging.
+The disciple of the Buddha finds a solitary spot and while he contemplates this profoundly, he realizes that the formation of the five aggregates of clinging is non-self or beyond his control.
 Forms comprising the four great elements will change when the four great elements change.
 Feeling arising from contact will change when contact changes.
 Perceptions arising from contact will change when contact changes.
 Volitional formations arising from contact will change when contact changes.
 Consciousness arising from mentality and materiality will change when mentality and materiality changes.
 Thus, these results that arise due to causes change or cease when the causes are changed.